South Floridians swarm polls on first day of early voting

 The energy is high outside the polling station for the first day of early voting.

-“Come on, let’s vote,” said Marsha Jackson.
-“I’m ready.
-I’m the cheerleader.
-Good morning, Miami.”

-“I was here from 3 a.m.,” said Moureen Beale.
+“I was here from 3 a.m.,” said early voter Moureen Beale.
 “I was waiting to be the first in line, and my friend is second in line.”

 In Miami-Dade County, there are 33 early voting locations.